Netanyahu says he was successfully treated for prostate cancer

 TEL AVIV: Israeli Prime Minister Benjamin Netanyahu said on Friday (Apr 24) that he had received successful treatment for early-stage prostate cancer, without specifying when the treatment took place.

-In a statement on social media, as his annual medical report was released, Netanyahu, 76, said an early-stage malignant tumour had been discovered during a routine checkup.
+In a statement on social media, as his annual medical report was released, Netanyahu, 76, said a small early-stage malignant tumour had been discovered during a routine checkup.
 He said "targeted treatment" had removed "the problem" and left no trace of it.

 According to the medical report, which otherwise said the prime minister was in good health, Netanyahu was treated with radiation therapy for early-stage prostate cancer.
 Neither the medical report nor Netanyahu said when the treatment occurred.